magento/merchdocs/src/magento-payments/payouts.md

 title: Payouts
 ---

-Payouts shows comprehensive payout information at-a-glance, allowing you full transparency into the processed volume, payment balance, and detailed reporting on the transaction level for financial reconciliation.
+Payouts shows comprehensive payout information at-a-glance, allowing you full transparency into the payment amount, processed volume, and detailed reporting on the transaction level for financial reconciliation.

 You don't have to open multiple dashboards or views to cross-reference orders and payments or reconcile accounts.
 Magento Payments enables you to take all these actions from one place---Payouts---so that you can view and manage your payouts efficiently.